ghc-proposals/ghc-proposals/proposals/0000-no-sugared-incompleteness.rst

    For GHC, that means to prohibit any program for which GHC would need to emit a synchronous exception throw not specified by the user.

-   To accomplish this, we will mainly rely on existing analysis.
+   To accomplish this, we will mainly rely on existing analyses.
    Any program that would emit warnings from the following warning categories is prohibited:

    - ``incomplete-patterns``